Force over Distance: Chapter 18

 “You can get,” Rush said, with delicate, near-perfect elocution, “straight to fuck.
 I’m fine.”

 “Sure,” Young said.
 “Sure you are.”
-He pulled Rush up, drawing the man’s arm over his shoulder and handing him one metal crutch.
-Rush looked at it as though he weren’t sure exactly what it was for.
-Young pulled him along for a few steps, trusting he would get the idea.
+He pulled Rush up, drew the man’s arm over his shoulder, and handed him a metal crutch.
+Rush looked at it as though he weren’t sure what it was for.
+Young pulled him along for a few steps, trusting he’d get the idea.

 “Mm.
 Nice of ‘im,” Young said.